TheDevMinerTV/trtl-network-stats/README.md

-# Discord bot for JitBit network statistics
+# Discord bot for Tellurium network statistics

-This discord bot delivers all important information about a TurtleCoin fork's network.
+This discord bot delivers all important information about Tellurium's network.

 ## Forking this